erooma/Linux-Server-Application/README.md

 (iii) Render .git directory inaccessible

-Create an *.htaccess* file with the following code `RedirectMatch 404 /\.git`
+Create an *.htaccess* file with the following code `RedirectMatch 404 /\.git` (.git directory is now also housed in a backup directory, and not directly as the deployed web server application.)

 (iv) Modify application files and settings